-The Paso horse exhibition
+The Paso Horse Exhibition

-Then visit a typical hacienda for Marinera dance show and a Paso horse exhibition.
-This sub-equine breed, originally from Peru, has the gentlest gait of the riding horses with a unique a four-step timing.
-The horses are descendants of the Barbican Cordovan horse that the Spaniards introduced during the Conquest of Peru (1532).
+Then visit a typical hacienda for a Marinera dance performance and a Paso horse exhibition.
+This sub-equine breed, originally from Peru, has the gentlest gait of the riding horses and has a unique a four-step timing.
+These horses were bred to cross the Peruvian deserts, and they move their front and back hoof of the same side simultaneously, creating an amble-like step.
+The main breeding places of these horses are in Trujillo, Ica, and Lima.
+These horses are descendants of the Barbican Cordovan horse that the Spaniards introduced during the Conquest of Peru (1532).